 "Does he?" he asked, uninterested.

-Nowadays it's so important to get them into the right school so they can get
+"Yes.
+We hope he'll attend Yale… or Harvard.
+Nowadays it's so important to get them into the right school so they can get into the right college."

 "Oh, I agree.
 A good education is very important."

 "The Prydonian Academy… is that in Fox Chapel?"

 "Hmm.
 It sounds like it belongs in Fox Chapel."

 "It's very exclusive?"

 "Where can my son submit an application?" she asked, her eyes suddenly taking on a gleam that made him think of a predatory bird.

 "You wouldn't believe me if I told you."
 He turned away from her and clapped his hands.
 "Class… come along now!"
 The last student had acquired a candy cane and the class rather meekly filed past their irate teacher to disappear behind the gingerbread house.

 "What's going on here, Theta?"
 Zeta asked, suddenly appearing at the Doctor's side clutching his cup of soda.
 The woman's eyes widened.
 The Doctor sighed.